Term limit: Sub-Saharan Africa

 Liberia briefly limited its presidents to an eight-year term between 1944 and 1951.
 As the countries of sub-Saharan Africa were decolonised in the mid-20th century, most of the new governments established presidential systems, but term limits were rarely established.
 The Democratic Republic of the Congo, Gabon, Rwanda, and Togo were the only countries to establish them, but they were abolished soon afterward.
 After the revolutions of 1989 and ensuing wave of democratization in Eastern Europe, many African states moved to remove one-party regimes and establish term limits.

-In Sub-Saharan Africa, only 14 countries have experienced a peaceful transition of power from one president to another after the expiration of term limits.
+In Sub-Saharan Africa, as of 2023, only 15 countries have experienced a peaceful transition of power from one president to another after the expiration of term limits.
 Some countries have either scrapped the requirement or do not have it in their laws.

-Term limits for the President of Gabon were abolished under Omar Bongo in 2003, allowing him to continue as president indefinitely.
-Bongo died in office in June 2009.
-A two-term limit was reintroduced in 2024.
+Term limits for the President of Gabon were abolished under Omar Bongo in 2003, allowing him to seek a seventh term as president.
+A two-term limit was reintroduced following the 2024 Gabonese constitutional referendum.

 The President of Uganda was limited to two five-year terms in 1995.
 President Yoweri Museveni had previously served two terms, but these were not counted toward the new two-term limit.
 The term limit was abolished in 2005, allowing Museveni to continue as president.

 In Kenya, the 2010 constitution limits the president to a maximum of two five-year terms just like county governors.
 Daniel arap Moi was the first Kenyan president to be barred from running for re-election in 2002.
 His successor Mwai Kibaki was president for ten years, in a tenure that was characterized by major political reforms leading to the 2010 constitution.
 Uhuru Kenyatta was the first president under the new law, a position he served for two terms of 5 years each until was succeeded by his deputy William Ruto in September 2022.
 A member of President Ruto's United Democratic Alliance party revealed plans to scrap the term limits on 7 November 2022 but the leadership dismissed him saying that was his personal opinion which he was entitled to.

 The 1999 constitution of Nigeria limits the President at the federal level, and Governors at the state level to serving two four-year terms.
 This has been strictly followed since the end of military rule in 1999.

-The 2010 constitution of Niger limited the President to two five-year terms.
-Mahamadou Issoufou was the only president to step down after being term limited.